This tutorial gives an overview of some of the features of Smile CDR, and it shows you how to manage and configure it for a few basic tasks.

 Cloud-Hosted Demo Instance – Ride in style if you've been set up with a Cloud-Hosted Demo Instance of Smile CDR.
 Use the base URL that you were provided, which should look something like

 – The rest of this page is only relevant for self-hosted instances.
-Feel free to keep reading or skip ahead to FHIR Basics!
+Feel free to keep reading or skip ahead!

 – Complete this page before before moving on to the next section.